 LEARN Find classes and training that will further your career.

 Not only is Patrick Oliver Jones the host of Why I’ll Never Make It, but he's also a contributor to Backstage.
 These articles offer advice and insights on the business of acting and performing.
-You can get the audio version of these articles as well as Audition Stories and other bonus episodes by becoming a WINMI Artist.
-It's just $10/month through Supercast and comes with one free coaching session with Patrick as well as reduced rates on any further coachings.
+By becoming a WINMI Artist, you can receive a one-on-one session with Patrick to talk about your own career as well as bonus episodes of deeper discussions with podcast guests.
+It's all just $10/month for the free coaching session and extra content.

 Rebecca Selkowe, head of the Financial Wellness Program at The Actors Fund, came on in Season 2 to discuss some of the challenges performing artists and entertainment creatives face when trying to balance variable income and expenses, and she also briefly touched on important tax issues.
 See how the Financial Wellness Program can engage, educate, and empower you about building financial stability.